+(4) Accommodation

-- (4) Accommodation - (a) The Council City will pay reasonable accommodation costs for Elected Members including the night before and/or after the conference and training event where this is necessary because of travel and/or the conference and training event timetables which make it impossible to arrive at or return home in normal working hours.
+- (a) The Council City will pay reasonable accommodation costs for Elected Members including the night before and/or after the conference and training event where this is necessary because of travel and/or the conference and training event timetables which make it impossible to arrive at or return home in normal working hours. - (b) Where available, accommodation shall normally be booked at the conference venue.